Guss2708/Memory-Game/README.md

 ## Acknowledgements
 I would like to thank my mentor Chris Quinn and my friend Ishan Sethy.
 The support they gave me were essencial for the development of this project.
-I also relied on the chat groups of the Slack community of Code Institute and lots You Tube.
+I also relied on the chat groups of the Slack community of Code Institute.
-In conclusion Javascript open my eyes despite the dificult to understand it at first, but eventually start to function in it.
+In conclusion Javascript open my eyes despite at first the dificult to understand it, but eventually it made sence and I start to function in it.